 OWI with Serious Injury

 Operating a vehicle while intoxicated is already a serious crime, but once someone is injured seriously because of it the penalties are increased even further.
-It could lead to a year-long license revocation as well as felony-level penalties including expensive fines, restitution and even time spent behind bars.
+It could lead to a year-long license revocation as well as felony-level penalties including expensive fines, restitution, and even time spent behind bars.
 If a person died as a result, you could be charged with an even higher-class felony of vehicular manslaughter.

 You should always take OWI charges seriously, especially when it involves serious injury.
 That is why we highly recommend you have legal counsel to fight these OWI charges.
-A skilled attorney can collect evidence, file motions and do whatever’s possible to fight for your rights in court.
+A skilled attorney can collect evidence, file motions, and do whatever’s possible to fight for your rights in court.
 Don’t wait another moment to prepare for your trial by contacting a skilled defense lawyer today for your OWI case.

 Lawyer for OWI with Serious Injury in West Des Moines, IA

 The harsh penalties of OWI are enough for someone to go into a panic after being arrested.
-A conviction could lead to fines, restitution, alcohol monitoring devices, OWI classes, community service and even time in jail or prison.
-Not only this, but if someone received a serious injury as a result your penalties could be enhanced to a higher offense level.
+A conviction could lead to fines, restitution, alcohol monitoring devices, OWI classes, community service, and even time in jail or prison.
+Not only this but if someone received a serious injury as a result your penalties could be enhanced to a higher offense level.

 If you or someone you know has been arrested for OWI with serious injury, it’s our advice you call McCarthy & Hamrock, P.C..
 We have been representing people accused of OWI for years with success.
-With our experience, skills and resources our attorneys can effectively defend you.
-Call (515) 279-9700 now to set up your first consultation free.
+With our experience, skills, and resources our attorneys can effectively defend you.
+Call (515) 279-9700 now to set up your first consultation for free.

 Overview of OWI with Serious Injury